-- are restricted to well-informed investors, which include: - Institutional investors - Professional investors - Other investors who meet certain conditions. - AIFs require an Alternative Investment Fund Manager (AIFM).
+- are restricted to well-informed investors, which include: - Institutional investors - Professional investors - o Other investors who meet certain conditions. - AIFs must designate a Transfer Agent domiciled in Luxembourg. - AIFs require an Alternative Investment Fund Manager (AIFM).
 The management setup can be: - Externally managed: The fund appoints a third-party AIFM, which can be based in Luxembourg, another EU Member State, or a third country. - Internally managed: Certain legal forms (e.g., SICAV, SA) can opt for internal management.
 However, partnerships such as SCSp (Société en Commandite Spéciale) cannot be self-managed and must appoint an external AIFM.